bocadilloproject/bocadillo/docs/guides/http/responses.md

 ### Basic usage

 A stream response can be defined by decorating a no-argument [asynchronous generator function][async generators] with `@res.stream`.
 The generator returned by that function will be used to compose the full response.
-It should only yield **strings or bytes** (i.e. [media][media] streaming is not supported).
+It should only yield **strings or bytes**.

 [async generators]: https://www.python.org/dev/peps/pep-0525/#asynchronous-generators